ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 follow these steps for each entry in the map, from rightmost to leftmost log
 entry:

-1. Determine if the log entry has been declared distinguished.
+1. Determine if the log entry is distinguished.
 If so, leave the position-version pair in the map and move on to the next map entry.
+2. Compute the ordered list of log entries to inspect:
-2. Compute the log entry's direct path, in terms of the implicit binary search tree, based on the current tree size.
-Remove all entries that are to the left of the log entry.
-If any of the remaining log entries are distinguished, terminate the list just after the first distinguished log entry.
+   1. Initiate the list by setting it to be the log entry's direct path in the implicit binary search tree based on the current tree size.
+   2. Remove all entries that are to the left of the log entry.
+   3. If any of the remaining log entries are distinguished, terminate the list just after the first distinguished log entry.
 3. If the computed list is empty, leave the position-version pair in the map and move on to the next map entry.
 4. For each log entry in the computed list, from left to right: